 Geoprocessing services in an ArcGIS Server connection

-You can find and use analysis tools which are hosted on your portal.
-Tools from your portal represent services that can be enabled on the ArcGIS servers federated with your portal.
-The Portal group of the Analysis ribbon and the Portal tab in the Geoprocessing pane show which tools are available through your active portal.
+You can find and run analysis tools from ArcGIS Enterprise through your active portal.
+Tools from your portal represent services running on an ArcGIS Server site federated with your portal.
+The Portal group of the Analysis ribbon tab and the Portal tab in the Geoprocessing pane show which tools are available through your active portal.
 You can use these tools just as you do other geoprocessing tools.
-The only difference is that the tools run on your portal's federated server instead of on your local desktop machine, and create new output layers in your portal, instead of new data in a local folder or geodatabase.Learn more about portal tools
+The only difference is that the tools run on servers federated with your portal instead of on your local desktop machine.
+These tools also create new output layers in your portal, instead of new data in a local folder or geodatabase.

-Ready To Use Tools
+Ready To Use tools

 - Routing and service areas on street networks (Network Analysis)